1 euro cent coin: Potential designs

 Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs; however, it is not known exactly when they will adopt the currency, and hence these are not yet minted.
 See enlargement of the eurozone for expected entry dates of these countries.

 Usage

 The one- and two-cent coins were initially introduced to ensure that the transition to the euro was not used as an excuse by retailers to heavily round up prices.
 However, due to the cost of maintaining a circulation of low-value coins by business and the mints, Belgium, Estonia, Finland, Ireland, Italy, Lithuania, the Netherlands and Slovakia round prices to the nearest five cent (Swedish rounding) if paying by cash, while producing only a handful of those coins for collectors, rather than general circulation.
 However, each euro country will always have to accept the small coins as legal tender.

 The Nederlandsche Bank calculated it would save $36 million a year by not using the smaller coins.
 Other countries such as Germany favoured retaining the coins due to retailers' desire for €1.99 prices, which appear more attractive to the consumer than €2.00 (psychological pricing).
 According to a 2021 Eurobarometer survey of citizens across the Eurozone, 67% of respondents were in favor of the removal of the 1 and 2 cent coins and rounding of prices; with over 75% in Finland, Ireland, Italy and Slovakia.
 All countries in the eurozone showed a plurality of people in favor of the abolishment.